yoshihiroo/programming-workshop/deep_learning_jupyter/AWS_SETUP_E.md

 If you want to keep notebook running while logging off from the console, replace the last line with `nohup jupyter notebook> .nohup.out &`.
 In that case, to terminate Jupyter, confirm the corresponding PID with the `ps` command and terminate the process with` kill` command.

 ## Login to Jupyter
-Enter the URL (http: // <IP address>: 8888) directly in the PC's web browser and login to the Jupyter environment.
+Enter the URL (http://(IP address):8888) directly in the PC's web browser and login to the Jupyter environment.
 When required a password, enter what you set above.
 In addition, it takes a little time to download the data file when executing "3-1.
 Display MNIST data" of `file3_gakusyu_E.ipynb` for the first time after building the AWS environment.
 The following download status is displayed on the screen.
 ```
 Downloading train-images-idx3-ubyte.gz ...